BuAshraf/GP_MCMUDL/README.md

 ### Be Aware

-Before proceeding with the project, make sure to download the dataset from the following link: **Download Dataset from this: [🌐](https://www.kaggle.com/datasets/abhishekaulakh/melenoma-cnn-dataset)**
+Before proceeding with the project, make sure to download the dataset from the following link: **[🌐](https://www.kaggle.com/datasets/abhishekaulakh/melenoma-cnn-dataset)**

 The dataset is essential for training the model and running the code successfully.